Mitch Garver Preview, Player Props: Rangers vs. Mets

 Mets Pitching Rankings

+- The 8.8 strikeouts per nine innings put together by the Mets pitching staff ranks 14th in MLB.

-- The Mets have the 19th-ranked team ERA across all league pitching staffs (4.49).
+- The Mets have the 19th-ranked team ERA among all league pitching staffs (4.48).

 © 2023 Data Skrive.
 All rights reserved.